ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 Use asm.js as a fallback.

-When using Binaryen with Emscripten, it can load the compiled code using one of several methods.<br>
+When using Binaryen with Emscripten, it can load the compiled code using one of several methods.

-By setting <code>-s BINARYEN_METHOD='..'</code> you can specify those methods, as a comma-separated list It will try them one by one, which allows fallbacks.
+By setting <code>-s BINARYEN_METHOD='..'</code> you can specify those methods, as a comma-separated list.
+It will try them one by one, which allows fallbacks.

 By default, it will try native support.
-The full list of methods is
+The full list of methods is:
 * native-wasm: Use native binary wasm support in the browser.
-* interpret-s-expr: Load a .wast, which contains wasm in s-expression format, and interpret it.
+* interpret-s-expr: Load a .wast, which contains wasm in s-expression format and interpret it.
-* nterpret-binary: Load a .wasm, which contains wasm in binary format, and interpret it.
+* nterpret-binary: Load a .wasm, which contains wasm in binary format and interpret it.
-* interpret-asm2wasm: Load .asm.js, compile to wasm on the fly, and interpret that.
+* interpret-asm2wasm: Load .asm.js, compile to wasm on the fly and interpret that.
 * <u>asmjs</u>: Load .asm.js and just run it, no wasm.
-Useful for comparisons, or as a fallback for browsers without WebAssembly support.
+Useful for comparisons or as a fallback for browsers without WebAssembly support.

 ### Can I compile JS to WASM?

 Don't do that!
 Browsers will still have native JavaScript VM along-side wasm.
-There is no reason to compile JS to wasm because you would have to also include a whole javascript vm.
+There's no reason to compile JS to wasm because you would also have to include a whole JavaScript VM.
 The resulting code would be huge and slower than the JS VM natively provided.

 ### Interesting Links:

 <ul>
     <li>
-        <a href="https://mbebenita.github.io/WasmExplorer/" target="_blank">Here</a> you can translate C/C++ to WebAssembly, and then see the machine code generated by the browser.
+        <a href="https://mbebenita.github.io/WasmExplorer/" target="_blank">Here</a> you can translate C/C++ to WebAssembly and see the machine code generated by the browser.
     </li>
     <li>
         <a href="https://youtu.be/3GHJ4cbxsVQ" target="_blank">YouTube video</a> on what WebAssembly means for React